Welcome to the NET+ Amazon Web Services (AWS) wiki.

 Participate in our Community Conversation (Subscribers Only):

-Institutions participating in the NET+ AWS program may take advantage of our email discussion list and Slack channel to receive curated program updates and participate in other activities and events.
+Institutions participating in the NET+ AWS program may take advantage of our email discussion list to receive curated program updates and participate in other activities and events.

-We also host bi-weekly AWS Technology & Tactics calls where campus cloud enablement professionals, cloud engineers and developers, meet to discuss their challenges, share lessons learned and collaborate to find the best answers for their institutions' AWS deployment.
+- Bi-weekly NET+ AWS Technology Share calls where campus cloud enablement professionals, cloud engineers and developers, meet to discuss their challenges, share lessons learned and collaborate to find the best answers for their institutions' AWS deployment.
+AWS solutions architects and DLT support engineers regularly attend and participate.

 Please contact email@example.com to be added to any of these conversations.